rmetzler/NoSQL-for-Dependable-Systems/README.md

 # Experiments

-To test the fault tolerance features of the distributed database systems, we focused on the behavior in case of network split and synchronization after adding new nodes.
+To test the fault tolerance features of the distributed database systems, we focused on the behavior in case of network splits and synchronization after adding new nodes.

-For this purpose we set up two machines "Alice" & "Bob" (+ "Charles").
-Both run a vanilla Debian Squeeze Release in a Virtual Box.
+For this purpose we set up the virtual machines "Alice" and "Bob".
+Both run a vanilla Debian Squeeze release in Virtual Box.
+For the Cassandra experiments we added a third identical machine called "Charly".

 ## Experiment 1